Skip to main content

 When does a single gaffe sink a campaign?

-How should a President honor the war dead?
+How should a president honor the war dead?

 Photograph, October 2003 | Vol. 54, No. 5

-Historically it has had real virtues
+Historically, conscription has had real virtues.

-WE’VE SEEN IT (ALMOST) ALL BEFORE
+WE’VE SEEN IT (ALMOST) ALL BEFORE.

-Martin Scorsese has drawn on his own youth and his feelings about the past—and has rebuilt 1860s New York—to make a movie about the fight for American democracy.
-Here he tells why it is both so hard and so necessary to get history on film.
+Martin Scorsese has drawn on his own youth and his feelings about the past, and has rebuilt 1860s New York, to make a movie about the fight for American democracy.
+Here, he tells why it is both so hard and so necessary to get history on film.

 "WEB ONLY STORIES" BY THIS CONTRIBUTOR